matrix-org/matrix-spec-proposals/proposals/9999-remote-push-notification-toggling.md

 ### Pusher-less clients

-Pausing notifications for clients that create notifications outside of the Push Gateway will be handled separately.
+Pausing notifications for clients that create notifications outside of the Push Gateway will not be addressed in this MSC.

 ## Migration